Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Introduction

 \item[(b)] In Theorem \ref{Most explicit result here} of Section \ref{sec: Metric entropy-free}, under comparable conditions as in the typical non-asymptotic results for SAA, we prove what seems to be the first, large deviations-type sample complexity bound completely free from any metric entropy terms in the light-tailed settings: Suppose that \eqref{Lipschitz condition} holds and $M(\xi)$ therein is sub-Gaussian with a parameter $\varphi>0$.
 For any $\epsilon\in(0,1]$ and $\beta\in(0,1)$, the solution $\xhb$ to SAA \eqref{Eq: SAA-ell2} satisfies that

-where $\Phi:=O\left( \frac{\varphi \mathcal D_{q'}}{ (q'-1)\cdot \epsilon}\right) $ and $\mathcal D_{q'}$ is the $q'$-norm diameter of the feasible region for the same $q':\,q'\leq q$ (with $q$ defined in \eqref{Lipschitz condition}) as a hyper-parameter of SAA \eqref{Eq: SAA-ell2}.
+where $\Phi:= {\varphi \mathcal D_{q'}\cdot e}/{[ (q'-1)\cdot \epsilon}] $ and $\mathcal D_{q'}$ is the $q'$-norm diameter of the feasible region for the same $q':\,q'\leq q$ (with $q$ defined in \eqref{Lipschitz condition}) as a hyperparameter of SAA \eqref{Eq: SAA-ell2}.
 Compared to the typical SAA results, such as those in \eqref{summary typical results} and \eqref{reduced rate}, the avoidance of metric entropy in \eqref{metric entropy free bounds intro} leads to a significantly better growth rate with problem dimensionality $d$.
 Also, in comparison with the existing large deviations bounds for canonical SMD as discussed by \cite{nemirovski2009robust}, Eq.\,\eqref{metric entropy free bounds intro} presents an almost identical rate up to some (poly-)logarithmic terms.
-(More detailed discussions are provided in Remark \ref{comparison results to be added} later).
-Our results in Proposition \ref{thm: large deviation} and Theorem \ref{Most explicit result here} (both in Section \ref{sec: Metric entropy-free}) further extend \eqref{metric entropy free bounds intro} to metric entropy-free bounds for both the sub-exponential settings (where the tails of the underlying distribution vanishes no slower than those of an exponential random variable) and the heavy-tailed settings (namely, when the $p$th central moment of $M(\xi)$ is bounded for any given $p>2$).
-These results complement our findings for the case of bounded variance (and thus $p=2$) in (a) above.
+(See Table \ref{table summary results compare with SMD} for a summary of comparisons with SMD and see further discussions in Remark \ref{comparison results to be added} later).
+Our results in Proposition \ref{thm: large deviation} and Theorem \ref{Most explicit result here} (both in Section \ref{sec: Metric entropy-free}) further extend \eqref{metric entropy free bounds intro} to metric entropy-free bounds for both the sub-exponential settings (where the tails of the underlying distribution vanish at least as fast as an exponential random variable) and the heavy-tailed settings (namely, when the $p$th central moment of $M(\xi)$ is bounded for some given $p>2$).